rjwCode/SQL_Data_Cleaning/README.md

-# SQL_Data_Cleaning
-Cleaning Data Within a Housing Information Dataset Using SQL Data Cleaning with SQL -- GitHub
+# SQL_Data_Cleaning: Cleaning Data Within a Housing Information Dataset Using SQL

 In this project, I utilized an Excel dataset with information about various properties.
 In the image below, you can see what the original uncleaned dataset looked like.